emqx/emqx-docs/en_US/security/authn/http.md

 ### `url`

 HTTP url for external authentication requests, required.
-It may cantain [placeholders](./authn.md#authentication-placeholders).
+It may contain [placeholders](./authn.md#authentication-placeholders).

 For `https://` urls `ssl` configuration must be enabled: